 Air fryers

-If you’re trying to eat more healthily, consider an air fryer: they circulate hot, dry air to produce crispy food without the added kilojoules and copious amount of saturated fats you get with deep-frying.
+If you’re trying to eat more healthily, consider an air fryer.
+They circulate hot, dry air to produce crispy food, avoiding the extra kilojoules and saturated fats you get from deep-frying.

 If you already have an oven, cooktop and grill, you probably don’t need an air fryer.
-You can do as good a job in your oven using little or no oil.
-However an air fryer may be useful if you are a single person or couple and don’t need to cook a larger family meal.
-There are bigger models with dual baskets that can cook larger meals though, and some models can fit whole chickens in to cook, but you would still need another appliance to cook the rest of the meal.
-They are pretty good at making snacks as well, take a look at our “air fryer diary” for some suggestions.
+You can do just as good a job in your oven using little or no oil.
+However, an air fryer may be useful if you are a single person or couple and don’t need to cook a larger family meal.
+There are bigger models with dual drawers that can cook larger meals though.
+Some models can even cook whole chickens, but you would still need another appliance to cook the rest of the meal.

-Cooking takes about the same time as a regular oven, but some models use more energy than an oven.
+Cooking in an air fryer can be quicker than using a regular oven as air fryers generally heat up faster.
+Some models will use more energy than an oven, especially if you are cooking for longer than 30 minutes.
 At the extreme end of the scale, one air fryer in our test would cost nearly $30 a year if you used it for half an hour three times a week.
-That’s about the average yearly running cost for a built-in oven being used three times a week for an hour.
+That’s about the same as the average yearly running cost for a built-in oven that is used three times a week for an hour.

 Features to consider